MonkmanMH/martinmonkman/content/courses/bida302_2019/coursematerials.md

 ## Additional Reading

-Other resources--some required, some vital reference resources, and some optional "food for thought"--will be included in the  materials for each week's class.
+Other resources&#8212;some required, some vital reference resources, and some optional "food for thought"&#8212;will be included in the  materials for each week's class.
 A cumulative resource list will be made available as part of this course site.